Duxy1996/Wedding/README.md

 ## Fonts ❤️

-The fonts and colos are very important for traminting emotions and feelings.
-Green is the main color, it transmits pace, relax and joy.
-Thes green is very tipic from the Ireland grassfields.
-Also the Gold color for the tiltles and also the fonts **breamcatcherRg** and **breamcatcherRg**. which come from the Art Deco style.
+The fonts and colors are very important for transmitting emotions and feelings.
+Green is the main color; it conveys peace, relaxation, and joy.
+This shade of green is typical of Ireland's grassfields.
+Additionally, gold is used for the titles, complemented by the fonts "**BreamcatcherRg**" and "**GoldroomD.otf**," which draw inspiration from the Art Deco style.

 Link to [breamcatcher](https://www.dafont.com/es/breamcatcher.font)